 1. Coronado Beach is a family favorite

-Located on Coronado Island just over the Coronado Bridge from downtown San Diego, is the charming historic town of Coronado and its world famous hotel, the Hotel del Coronado.
+Located on Coronado Island just over the Coronado Bridge from downtown San Diego, is the charming historic town of Coronado and one of the best San Diego hotels on the beach, the Hotel del Coronado.
 The town happens to have the most stunning beach in the county.

 A mile and a half in length, the best stretch of sand runs from Hotel Del to Dog Beach at its far north end.
 Families can find parking anywhere along Ocean Boulevard running parallel to the beachfront.
-Public restrooms are available at various designated spots along the beach, but sometimes it is just as easy to go into town and use the restroom there.
+Public restrooms are available at various designated spots along the beach, but sometimes it is just as easy to go into town and use the restroom at the resort.

 One of the best things about the beach at Coronado is the sparkling sand.
 Kids will marvel as their skin listens from the mineral mica that covers the sand and water like fairy dust.
 The beach is regularly chosen as one of the best in the country due to its expansive area of clean, white sand, mild waves, and beautiful views.